dome9/cloud-supervisor2/README.md

 # Setup Steps

-## Decide on deployment mode

-### Single vs Multi

-#### Single
-In single account mode, the Lambda function will only remediate issues found within the account it's running in.
-If the event is from another account, it'll be skipped.

-Setup for Single mode:<br>
-Skip down to 'Outside of Dome9'

-#### Multi
-In multi account mode, the function will run in the local account but will also try to assume a role into another account if the event was from a different account than the one the function is running in.
-Each account that will have remediation actions will need a cross-account role to the master account.

-#### Setup for Multi-account mode:
-- Update deployment_cft.yaml (ACCOUNT_MODE: 'single') to 'multi'
-- By default, the cross account roles will all need to be named "dome9-auto-remediations".
-If you want a different name, add a new line in deployment_cft.yaml under "Variables:" called "CROSS_ACCOUNT_ROLE_NAME:" and set the value to the new name for the role.

 ## Outside of Dome9 Easy mode

 You can deploy this stack via the link below.
 It'll automatically select the region you were last in.